10 Reasons The Godfather Part 3 Is Way Better Than You Think

 Boosted by Garcia’s Oscar-nominated performance, Vincent is a fascinating character.
 As the illegitimate child of Sonny, Vincent feels as though he has a lot to prove when taking his first steps into the family business.
 He also inherits his father’s fiery temper, despite never having known him.
 Vincent’s romantic pursuit of his own cousin is one of the most uncomfortable elements of Part III, but this just creates one more riddle in an interesting new character.

-See also Real Housewives Of New York Season 14 Episode 5 Release Date and Time, Countdown, When is it Coming Out?
+See also Sweet Reincarnation Season 1 Episode 10 Release Date and Time, Countdown, When Is It Coming Out?

 Marlon Brando in The Godfather Related Which Real-Life Gangster Marlon Brando’s The Godfather Character Is Based On